mymindstorm/matrix-appservice-mumble/README.md

 ## Installation

+### These instructions are for a development version, please use the instructions located [here](https://github.com/mymindstorm/matrix-appservice-mumble/tree/0.2.0-install-instructions#matrix-appservice-mumble)

 ### Compiling Murmur with gRPC support

 Murmur is not compiled with gRPC support by default (as of 1.3.0).
 If you are using Fedora or CentOS, I have a [COPR](https://copr.fedorainfracloud.org/coprs/mymindstorm/mumble-grpc/) that you can use.
 Otherwise, you will need to compile Murmur yourself.
 I have some basic notes and directions on compiling Murmur [here](COMPILING_MURMUR.md).